huss-osman/devops-learning/07-terraform/README.md

 ## Fundamentals

-The Fundamentals section focuses on building a strong understanding of **Terraform** through Infrastructure as Code principles and practical cloud provisioning concepts.
+The Fundamentals section focuses on building Terraform knowledge through **Infrastructure as Code principles and cloud provisioning**.

 Rather than memorising syntax, the emphasis is on understanding: